mustafatoroman/VSTS-DevOps-Labs/Jenkins/README.md

 The next step would be to configure the build definition.

-1. Click on the **Build and Release** section, select the Builds tab and click on the **+New** button to create a new build Definition
+1. Click on the **Build and Release** hub, select the Builds section and click on the **+New** button to create a new build Definition

 1. In the Choose a template window, select the out-of-the-box **Jenkins** template and click on the **Apply** button

     ![Jenkins Template](images/jenkinsbuildtemplate.png)

-1. In the *Process* step, provide a name for the definition, select Hosted Linux Preview as the Agent Queue, provide a name for the Job and then select the Jenkins service endpoint created earlier.
+1. In the *Process* step, provide a name for the definition, select Hosted Linux Preview as the Agent Queue, provide **MyShuttle** as the Job name and then select the Jenkins service endpoint created earlier.

     ![Jenkins Settings in Team Build](images/vsts-buildjenkinssettings.png)